B.C. to start public push to get more kids vaccinated against flu as cases climb

 Want more stories like this?
 By becoming a Supporter, you help make that possible!

-Henry says there is still time for people to get a flu vaccine to protect themselves and their children, especially as the holiday season approaches.
+Henry said there is still time for people to get a flu vaccine to protect themselves and their children, especially as the holiday season approaches.

+“We’re starting to see the impact of a large number of children who haven’t been exposed to influenza for a few years and a small proportion of them are getting severely ill,” she said.

+“So now’s the time to really make a difference and get that vaccine now.”

+Ballem said they’ll be sending texts and emails to the families of about 150,000 children under five who are not part of the province’s vaccine booking system and inviting them to make appointments.

+She said there’s also a significant social media campaign from the government and health authorities encouraging people to get vaccinated.

-Health Minister Adrian Dix says visits to provincial emergency rooms had been averaging 6,700 per day, but that is now peaking up to 6,900 patients daily, with extra pressure on B.C.
-Children’s and Fraser Health hospitals.
+Health Minister Adrian Dix said visits to provincial emergency rooms had been averaging 6,700 per day, but that is now peaking up to 6,900 patients daily, with extra pressure on BC Children’s and Fraser Health hospitals.

+B.C.
+Children’s briefly called a code orange on Saturday, a step sometimes used in mass casualty events.
+It was lifted 28 minutes later.

+Dix said it was determined the code did not need to be enacted in order to make the mandatory overtime call-out, which was required at the time.

 This report by The Canadian Press was first published Dec.
 5, 2022.